SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** If ADC is operated with CLKADC > 1.5 MHz, `ADCn.CALIB.DUTYCYC` must be set to '0' (50% duty cycle).

 **megaTinyCore note:** megaTinyCore sets CLKADC at 1.0 - 1.25 MHz.
-Suggest not clocking ADC above 1.5 MHz.
+It is unclear to me where they ever said > 1.5 MHz was okay for the ADC clock!

 #### ADC Performance Degrades with CLKADC Above 1.5 MHz and VDD < 2.7V
 The ADC INL performance degrades if CLKADC > 1.5 MHz and `ADCn.CALIB.DUTYCYC` set to '0' for VDD < 2.7V.

 **Workaround:** None.

 **megaTinyCore note:** megaTinyCore sets CLKADC at 1.0 - 1.25 MHz.
-Suggest not clocking ADC above 1.5 MHz.
+It is unclear to me where they ever said > 1.5 MHz was okay for the ADC clock!

 #### ADC Interrupt Flags Cleared When Reading RESH
 `ADCn.INTFLAGS.RESRDY` and `ADCn.INTFLAGS.WCOMP` are cleared when reading `ADCn.RESH`.